Probate Question – |Uncoperative Executors.

 6) The Caveat application is ready to be posted.

-Your stuff has been stolen and they seem to be acting illegally in using the bank account after she is dead.
+Your stuff has been stolen even if inadvertently. and they seem to be acting illegally in using the bank account after she is dead.
+Sending the Death Certificate in to the Bank will at least stop that.

-The bank would no doubt be willing to stump up for the funeral in the proper way, but I would be surprised if they would willingly pay for the trip.
-Not to say that it is unreasonable, but if it is reasonable for them it is reasonable for you.
-I suspect the inclusion of partners would not be acceptable.
+The bank would no doubt be willing to stump up for the funeral in the proper way, if her bank account has sufficient in it.
+But I would be surprised if they would willingly pay for the trip.
+I am pretty sure they would not even consider paying for the executors, never mind their partners.

 Probate cannot be normally granted (except if power has been reserved) unless all 4 executors take part, even if it is to decline the role.

-Perhaps it would be best to put your concerns to the family and solicitor in writing, and try to open the way to a reasonable way forward rather than a deepening and permanent family rift, which is so very common when things are handled clumsily as you siblings have done.
+Perhaps it would be best to put your concerns to the family and solicitor in writing, and try to open the way to a reasonable way forward and not a deepening and permanent family rift, which is so very common when things are handled clumsily as your siblings have done.
 Just try not to make it worse!